Skip to content

 Control BarTop sectionManages conversation (new, refresh, close, reopen, information).

-Information SidebarRight corner (visible only with ℹ️ button active)Context metrics, costs, status, model and tools at that moment.
+Information SidebarRight corner (visible only with the ℹ️ button active)Context metrics, costs, status, model and tools at that moment.

 Control Bar